natebdavis/chorely/README.md

 ## 2. Set Environment Variables

-- Copy the `.env` file into the project's root folder.
+- Copy the `.env` file into the project's root and backend folder.

 ## 3. Start the Project